 In the journal article, the researchers used the Leiden Index of Depression Sensitivity Scale-revised, a questionnaire that aims to measure cognitive reactivity independently from a mood induction procedure, for the pre- and post-intervention assessment of the effect of a probiotic formula on depressed individuals.

-Researchers gave a multispecies probiotic called “Ecologic Barrier“ (Winclove probiotics) for 4 weeks to 20 non-depressed individuals and placebo to 20 control individuals.
+Researchers gave a multispecies probiotic called “Ecologic Barrier“ (Winclove probiotics, which is now available in my online dispensary as Klaire Target gb-X) for 4 weeks to 20 non-depressed individuals and placebo to 20 control individuals.
 All individuals were non-smoking young adults with no reported heart, kidney or liver conditions, no prescribed medication or drug use, no use of more than 3-5 alcoholic drinks per week and no allergies or intolerances to lactose or gluten.
 Additionally, the participants had no psychiatric or neurological disorders, no personal or family history of depressed states or migraine, and they were assessed for depressed states and anxiety with Beck Inventories prior to intervention.

 The probiotic supplement contained: 5 billion CFU per sachet (one per day) of a mix of: